KartikJain14/darpg2024/README.md

 Provide a hindi audio that is .mp3 and wait for 2 minutes and get the output text in hindi and english

+### Things to add:
+1. CLI support

+2. Unit Tests

+3. Better Documentations and presentations.

+4. Redesign UI for webapp.

+5. Reduce time for proccessing.

 ###### PS: Please contact me, this can be much well documented and can be a better project but due to errors at submission and lesser time frame available to me due to prior hsc examinations.
 If in case, more time (~48hrs) be provided, I will be able to provide proper documentation, setup scripts, optimise core, present it and give a video for the same.
 Please give a confirmation so that I resume work for vox bridge